|

 After that there was never any hope of escape, and the

+obsession was free to grow unchecked.
 Another teacher - Ted Lister - took over the mentor's

 role a couple of years later when Howie was struggling